giava90/CCS2025supplychains/content/english/_index.md

       - "Submission Deadline: 01.06.2025"
       - "Accepted topics: Sustainability, resilience, efficiency, data, and network models."
       - "Send us an extended abstract: format as for the main conference ([**here for more info**](https://ccs25.cssociety.org/abstract-2/))"
+      - "Accepted contributions will be presented at the satellite as contributed talks."
     button:
       enable: True
       label: "Submit Now"